 How Many Miles Is a Truck Driver Allowed to Drive in One Day?

-It’s one of the most common questions in the transportation industry: How long will it take to transport freight from Point A to Point B?
+It’s one of the most common questions in the transportation industry: The length of time it will take to transport freight from Point A to Point B.

 The answer is that it depends — and yes, we can hear your groaning from here!